 The biggest reason that we created Skill Trek is because we believe that life skills can make your life so much easier.
-Not just as kids, but through your entire life.
+Not just as kids, but having these life skills as adults too.

 That is, after all, why they are called LIFE skills.